awsdocs/aws-encryption-sdk-docs/doc_source/configure.md

 ------

 You can also decrypt in *discovery mode* with multi\-Region keys\.
-When decrypting in discovery mode, you don't specify any CMKs\.
+When decrypting in discovery mode, you don't specify any AWS KMS keys\.

 If you encrypted with a multi\-Region key, the multi\-Region\-aware symbol in discovery mode will try to decrypt by using a related multi\-Region key in the local Region\.
 If none exists; the call fails\.
 In discovery mode, the AWS Encryption SDK will not attempt a cross\-Region call for the multi\-Region key used for encryption\.

 The following example shows how to decrypt with the multi\-Region\-aware symbol in discovery mode\.
-Because you don't specify a CMK, the AWS Encryption SDK must get the Region from a different source\.
+Because you don't specify an AWS KMS key, the AWS Encryption SDK must get the Region from a different source\.
 When possible, specify the local Region explicitly\.
 Otherwise, the AWS Encryption SDK gets the local Region from the Region configured in the AWS SDK for your programming language\.

 Before running these examples, replace the example account ID and multi\-Region key ARN with valid values from your AWS account\.